 What Should You Do if You Suspect a Blown Head Gasket?

 If you think you have a blown head gasket, you should get it repaired as quickly as possible.
+Stop driving the vehicle immediately.
 A blown head gasket left alone can cause additional engine damage that will only add to your repair costs.
-Don’t wait it out.
+Coolant mixing with oil will destroy bearings and any other parts that rely on engine oil for protection.
+Exhaust gases entering the cooling passages can over-pressurize the cooling system leading to coolant loss and accelerated overheating.
+Don’t wait it out if you suspect a failed head gasket.

-Check out all the engine parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
-For more information on what causes a blown head gasket, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.
+Check out all the engine parts available on NAPAOnline or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
+For more information on what causes blown head gasket failures, chat with a knowledgeable expert at your local NAPA Auto Parts store.

 Photo courtesy of Wikimedia Commons.